Learn best practices for using memory efficiently in iOS and tvOS.

 Use Metal resource heaps.

 MTLHeap allows multiple Metal resources to be backed by the same memory allocation.
-For instance, you can use resource heaps when transient resources are produced and consumed for each frame but aren't all used together.
+For example, you can use resource heaps when transient resources are produced and consumed for each frame but aren't all used together.
 Those not used together can share the same memory, backed by a heap.